Syria rebels in south emerge as West's last hope as moderates crushed elsewhere

 The southern provinces near the Jordanian border are an exception, where rebels calling themselves the "Southern Front" still control territory and have managed to resist Assad while avoiding direct clashes with the Nusra Front.

-Last week, 15 groups in the Southern Front drew up a political program, a step which separates them from the exile-led opposition widely seen across Syria as a failure.
+Last week, 15 groups in the Southern Front drew up a political programme, a step which separates them from the exile-led opposition widely seen across Syria as a failure.

 As the rare non-jihadist movement which still controls territory, they hope to receive more aid from the West to avoid suffering the same fate as Western allies who have been crushed by jihadists and government forces elsewhere.